noahehall/theBookOfNoah/0current/react17.md

 # instance props & methods
   - *setState*
+    - informs react state has changed & to asynchronously flush these changes to the DOM
   - *forceUpdate*
   - *defaultProps*
   - *displayName*
   - *props*
   - *state*
+  - *super(props)*
+    - MUST be first line in the constructor else props will be undefined/random bugs n shit
 # top-level api
   - React.Component: have state and life cycle methods (PureComponent doesnt)
   - React.PureComponent: no state/life cycle methods but shallow compares new & old props automatically (i.e. implement shouldComponentUpdate)